lutz1nger/cs50p-notes-and-solutions/lecture-3-exceptions/notes-3.md

 except ValueError:
     print("x is not an integer") # output when an error occurs
 ```
-+ for the keyword statement, the errors should be known and you must be specific with the exceptions; for multiple error types multiple excepts are necessary
++ for the keyword except, the errors should be known and you must be specific with the exceptions; for multiple error types multiple excepts are necessary
 + for best practice, only the lines, which can fail, should be used in the try statement (it is more pythonic), e.g.
 ```python
 try: